 In Dutch, masculine and feminine have merged, so that you’re left with a “common gender” and a residue of about ten percent of nouns that are “neuter” and it’s similar in Swedish.

 There is no automatic correlation between grammatical gender and sex, although biological gender is sometimes part of the picture.

-Some languages the only major trace of the full Germanic masculine-feminine-neuter gender system that existed in Old English are the personal pronouns he, she or it and their possessive forms: his, hers or its.
+The only major trace of the full Germanic masculine-feminine-neuter gender system that existed in Old English are the personal pronouns he, she or it and their possessive forms: his, hers or its.

 Other languages do not have gender at all, such as modern Persian or Finnish.

 There’s no word for “he” or “she” in Finnish.
 Everything – and everybody – is it.
 So, gals, don’t be offended if you hear a Finn using “he”, “him” or “his” in relation to you.
 To the Finn, this distinction is as bizarre as referring to a table as “he” or saying “her leaves are falling” in relation to a tree would be to us.

 Many Indo-Pacific language and some African languages such as Bantu classify in a range of categories such as “human being”, “body parts” liquids narrow objects, animals.
 Again, which words go into which group is not always logical (the blanket term “animal” in Bantu is in the “human” class, I gather).

 Meet the Welsh genders

 Welsh has two genders, masculine or “gwrywaidd” and feminine or “benywaidd”.
 The good news is that there’s no gender in the plural.
 Gotta take that comfort where you can get it!